 ii) a video of the candidate rehearsing a choral and/or orchestral ensemble

 4) Diversity and Inclusion monitoring form (link to D&I form)

 The deadline for receipt of applications is 23:59 on Wednesday 20 May 2020

 Please contact the scheme coordinator Paul Winter if you have any questions: email@example.com

-Shortlisted candidates will be invited to an audition in London on Saturday 25 April 2020.
+Shortlisted candidates will be invited to an audition in London in early summer 2020 (Date tbc).